nicolastoulemont/animations-gestures/README.md

-# Learning animations and gesture for the web with React
+# Learning animations and gesture for the web with React and Framer-Motion

 This project uses :